 2025 Toyota Sequoia: The Sequoia distinguishes itself in a segment dominated by large SUVs with V-8 engines by offering a conventional V-6 hybrid drivetrain that promises to conserve fuel while maintaining performance.
-The Sequoia shares its 437-hp iForce MAX engine and other foundational components with the Tundra Hybrid pickup vehicle; it possesses the capability to tow and haul with comparable strength.
+The Sequoia shares its 437-hp iForce MAX engine and other foundational components with the Tundra Hybrid pickup vehicle; it can tow and haul with comparable strength.
 All anticipated electronic conveniences are tastefully integrated into the cabin, and the rear seats are sufficiently spacious to accommodate children comfortably.
-It is an entirely different matter to transport adults back there, as the third row is simply too congested.
+Transporting adults is entirely different, as the third row is too congested.

-Additionally, the cargo capacity behind the third row is constrained, and the inability to lower the rearmost seats to accommodate additional items in the back is impeded by a load floor that is irregular and has a high lift-over height.
-Chevrolet Tahoe and Ford Expedition are, in essence, more practical and versatile alternatives.
+Additionally, the cargo capacity behind the third row is constrained, and an irregular load floor and high lift-over height impede the ability to lower the rearmost seats to accommodate additional items in the back.
+The Chevrolet Tahoe and Ford Expedition are more practical and versatile alternatives.
 But if you’re looking for a hybrid-powered extra-large SUV, the Sequoia is your only and best option.

 New to the lineup for 2024, the Limited Nightshade model showcases 20-inch matte black TRD rims that complement the other blacked-out exterior aesthetic components.
 As of last year, the Limited was the only model to offer the identical TRD Off-Road bundle as Platinum trims.
 A few appearance items are also included in the bundle, along with an off-road suspension system featuring Bilstein shocks, a skid plate, an electronically controlled locking rear differential, off-road driving modes, a crawl control system, and a hill descent control function.
 An exclusive subset of vehicles equipped with the TRD Off-Road package presently exhibit an exterior design that is entirely blacked out.